The Elliott Simmons Charitable Trust

 - Jami (Jewish mental health charity): The trust funded Jami's Hub in Finchley, now known as the Elliott Simmons Centre for Wellbeing, and provided a substantial grant to refurbish Head Room café in Golders Green, a social enterprise established by Jami in 2016 that provides mental health support alongside kosher food and beverages.

-- Maccabi GB: The trust supports the Elliott Simmons Challenge Israel Tour, a longstanding program enabling young Jews with SEND to travel to Israel with appropriate support.
+- Maccabi GB: The trust supports the Elliott Simmons Challenge Israel Tour, a longstanding programme enabling young Jews with SEND to travel to Israel with appropriate support.

-- Langdon: The organization partners with Maccabi GB on the Elliott Simmons Challenge Israel Tour for young people with special needs.
+- Langdon: The organisation partners with Maccabi GB on the Elliott Simmons Challenge Israel Tour for young people with special needs.

 What They Don't Fund

-No specific exclusions are publicly documented, though the trust's funding pattern suggests a focus on mental health, music, Jewish community organizations, and causes aligned with Elliott Simmons' personal values.
+No specific exclusions are publicly documented, though the trust's funding pattern suggests a focus on mental health, music, Jewish community organisations, and causes aligned with Elliott Simmons' personal values.

 Ready to write a winning application for The Elliott Simmons Charitable Trust?